kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. The pyramidalis muscle
 	E. The dartos muscle

-#### Answer: ?
+#### Answer: B. The internal oblique muscle - ?

 ### Q1.92
 Which of the following structures corresponds to the T8 vertebral level?

-	A. The manubriosternal junction
+	A. The manubriosternal junction - F
-	B. The inferior angle of scapula
+	B. The inferior angle of scapula - F
-	C. The medial end of spine of scapula
+	C. The medial end of spine of scapula - F
-	D. The vena caval opening in diaphragm
+	D. The vena caval opening in diaphragm - TRUE
-	E. The suprasternal notch
+	E. The suprasternal notch - F

-#### Answer: ?
+#### Answer: D. The vena caval opening in diaphragm - ?

 ### Q1.93
 While mobilising structures in the pelvis to perform abdominoperineal resection, the surgeon accidentally injures a branch of the posterior division of the internal iliac artery.
 Which of the following is most likely to be injured?